Neat Client? Fast-track the opening of your account with Statrys See how

 SaaS solutions were first introduced in the late 1990s when companies such as Salesforce, NetSuite, and RightNow began offering web-based customer relationship management systems.

-By 2004, Salesforce had become one of the most successful cloud companies with more than 5 million subscribers worldwide.
+By 2004, Salesforce had become one of the most successful cloud companies, with over 5 million subscribers worldwide.
 Since then, the popularity of SaaS solutions has grown exponentially, not only due to their capability but also due to new innovations that SaaS entrepreneurs come up with to meet the latest challenges for companies.

 Today, SaaS remains one of the fastest-growing sectors in tech.
 With its continued growth, it looks like the future will hold even further adoption by both businesses and consumers alike.